-It is obvious for you to find it difficult to choose between the Motorola MB8600 and the Motorola MB8611.
+It is evident that you find it challenging to choose between the Motorola MB8600 and the Motorola MB8611.
 Laden with exceptional networking traits, both these modems are worth considering in 2022, with the specs sheets varying ever so subtly.
-The subsequent comparison between these two modems would highlight the expertise of each, whilst helping you choose better and with relevance.
+The subsequent comparison between these two modems would highlight the expertise of each while helping you choose better and with relevance.

 Motorola MB8611 vs MB8600: Quick Comparison

 |Traits||Motorola MB8611||Motorola MB8600||Winner|

 |Channels||32 x 8 / 2 x 2||32 x 8 / 2 x 2||DRAW|

 |Downstream: 3.8 Gbps|